eharvey328/ai-pokedex/README.md

   - Probably because it is typically nice to use in frontends for efficient data, but in this pokedex case, we will need all data from the API.
   - I find the ApolloClient caching much more challenging than the tanstack useQuery cache
 - Also like Bob, it uses the latest version of React and Nextjs, but not many new features.
+- There is a bug with the evolution ui in the details modal that removes the arrow from 1st to 2nd when the 3rd is selected.